vstinner/misc/cpython/pep-core_dev_process.rst

   Show a bit of humility towards existing work and try to understand the decisions behind something before deciding to change it all.
-That said, given Python's current position on the technical evolution and adoption curve, we get less and less proposals for sweeping changes (perhaps not enough, actually, since even when rejected, they help challenge the status quo).
+That said, given Python's current position on the technical evolution and adoption curve, we get less and fewer proposals for sweeping changes (perhaps not enough, actually, since even when rejected, they help challenge the status quo).

-* **Long term commitement:**
+* **Long-term commitment:**
   When someone lands a big chunk of code, we need someone to maintain it.
 Usually, a contributor must have been active since at least 6 months before being able to become a core developer.